-With a skirt
+With a Skirt

-Around a blouse
+Around a Blouse

-Flowy and free, blouses are a great item for this season’s style.
+Flowy and free, blouses are a great item for personal style.
 Whether you’re wearing a patterned or a single-colored top, throw a belt into the mix to really set the style bar high.
 To wear a belt with a blouse, you can wrap the accessory around your waist, just above your hips.
 Draw even more focus to this area of your body, which also happens to be the tiniest part of your middle, by pairing this style tip with a three-quarter sleeve shirt.

-Dress up a cardigan
+Dress Up a Cardigan

-Maxi dresses are always a great option for summer style.
+Maxi dresses are always a great style.
 Whether you wear them to work, the beach or out for a night on the town, they provide a chic outfit from head to toe.
 However, sometimes that lengthy fabric can be a bit overwhelming.
 This is especially true if the dress doesn’t feature a pattern – the single color can get repetitive when you wear it all over.
 Break up the dress by adding a belt around your waist.
 Wearing a belt will segment the style and add enough variety to create visual interest.

 Straight-cut dresses flatter some figures better than others.
 If you have one of those dresses that looks bettter on the hanger, transform it by wearing a belt over your natural waist.
 Not only will this give you a stunning hourglass appearance, but you can even change up a single dress by using different belts!
 Use a black patent-leather one for a casual day spent running errands, but consider an embellished one for a night out on the town.